New Classes of Facets for Complementarity Knapsack Problems: Separation complexity of lifted cover inequalities for CKP

 Next, we consider Problem SP2.
 The proof of the next theorem is almost identical to the proof of Theorem~\ref{theo: complexity1}.
 In particular, it is obtained once again with a reduction from the partition problem with the data in \eqref{eq: pp_reduction_1}.
 For completeness, we give a detailed proof.

 \begin{theorem} Problem SP2 is \NP-complete. \end{theorem}

-\begin{proof} Same as the proof for Theorem~\ref{theo: complexity1}, here we only have to prove the \NP-hardness of SP2.
+\begin{proof} As in the proof of Theorem~\ref{theo: complexity1}, it suffices to prove the \NP-hardness of SP2.
 Given an instance $(\alpha_1, \ldots, \alpha_k; \beta)$ of the partition problem, we construct the instance of \eqref{CKP} with data $(a,b,c, x^*)$ according to \eqref{eq: pp_reduction_1}.
 As we have shown in the proof for Theorem~\ref{theo: complexity1}, $(a,b,c, x^*)$ is a correct input to SP2 with polynomial encoding size with respect to that of $(\alpha_1, \ldots, \alpha_k; \beta)$.

 First, assume $S \subseteq [k]$ is a yes-certificate to the above partition problem, with $\sum_{i \in S}\alpha_i = \beta$.
 Then, we consider $C = \{i 1 \mid i \in S \cup \{k+1\}\}$, and pick $(i',j') = (k+1,1)$.
 Here $\sum_{ij \in C}a_{ij} = \sum_{i \in S} \alpha_i + 3 = \beta + 3 = b+1$, so $C$ is a cover.
 Also, $\sum_{i \in M_C-\{k+1\}} a_{i1} + a_{k+1, \beta+1} = \sum_{i \in S} \alpha_i + 1 = \beta + 1 < b$.
 Now we verify \eqref{q2}.
 By plugging $C$ and $x^*$ into the left-hand side of \eqref{q2}, we obtain: $(3 \cdot 1 + \sum_{j=2}^{\beta+1} 2 \cdot \frac{1}{3}) + \sum_{i \in S} \alpha_i \cdot \frac{2\beta-3}{6 \beta} = \beta + \frac{5}{2}$, which is larger than $b$.
 Hence, from a yes-certificate to the partition problem, we can obtain a yes-certificate to problem SP2 with input data $(a,b,c, x^*)$ constructed in \eqref{eq: pp_reduction_1}.